 You said: Many of the caverns that were mined for brine in Preesall have collapsed, and so are totally unsafe for gas storage.

 Our response: Halite will not be using any old workings.
 The process of creating purpose built caverns will ensure the caverns are structurally sound.
 Modern purpose built caverns do not collapse.
-Design and construction of caverns must comply with the strict guidelines set by the Health and Safety Executive.
+Design and construction of caverns must comply with the strict guidelines set by the Health & Safety Executive.

 Our response: Safety is paramount to Halite and has been given the highest priority in preparing our proposals.
-We have carried out a Quantitative Risk Assessment which looks at foreseeable major risks posed by the proposed Project.
+We have carried out a Quantitative Risk Assessment which looks at foreseeable major risks posed by the Project.
 This concludes that the risk of fatality to the public is less than one in 100 million per year.